 Where are the most iconic Midnight Sun locations?

 Some locations in Northern Norway are particularly well known for their beautiful Midnight Sun views.
-This list is far from complete, and you might want to go elsewhere to find your own unique Midnight Sun spot.
+Most people have heard of The North Cape, or perhaps the Lofoten Islands.
+On this list, you will beautiful locations you probably wouldn’t find alone.
+Though the list is far from complete, and you might want to go elsewhere to find your own unique Midnight Sun spot.

 See the Midnight Sun in Helgeland